isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02a-rgl-requirements-and-process.md

 The SafeTravel Pass traveller will undergo a COVID-19 PCR test upon arrival in Singapore.
 The SafeTravel Pass traveller will bear the costs of the post-arrival COVID-19 PCR test in Singapore.

+At arrival immigration, approved SafeTravel Pass travellers should declare he/she is a SafeTravel Pass holder, and must produce

-The approved traveller must present a valid SafeTravel Pass for the intended week of travel, a valid visa (for visa-required passport holders) and the above-mentioned negative COVID-19 PCR test result to arrival immigration.
+- A valid SafeTravel Pass for the intended week of travel,
+- A valid visa (for visa-required passport holders),
+- A negative COVID-19 PCR test result,
+- A return air ticket.

 Approved travellers without these documents will be refused entry into Singapore under the RGL arrangement.

 The host<sup>2</sup> company or government agency will transport the traveller directly from the airport to the declared self-sourced accommodation using private transport, adhering to prevailing health measures.
 The approved traveller must remain in the declared accommodation (non-residential address only) until a negative test result from the post-arrival COVID-19 PCR test is released.
 Thereafter, he/she can proceed on the pre-declared controlled itinerary.
 The host company or government agency is responsible for monitoring the traveller’s adherence to the controlled itinerary.